Clergy Wellbeing Resources

 Dr Alison Fleetwood has been the diocesan healing adviser since 2015.
 Alison is a part-time GP and lecturer at the University of Lancaster.
 She offers support across the diocese to promote the wholeness and healing of all of God’s people.
 Alison has a specialist interest in prayer and healing ministry.

-• Click here to contact Alison.
+- Click here to contact Healing Advisor.

 Retreat List